 |

-MTL Catalog Number 55352, 1997 Holiday Two-Pack "Noel".
+MTL Catalog Number 55352, 1997 Holiday Two-Pack, "Noel."

-| Original Price: $33.95 Approximate New In Box Value: $35 (i.e. roughly the original price).
+| Original Price: $33.95.
+Approximate New In Box Value: $35 (i.e. roughly the original price).
 Something a little different for 1997: a two-pack in a bright red and green.
 (You know, city streetlights, even stoplights, blink those same colors.
 Sorry.)
 The candy canes are in offsetting color stripes... green on the red car, "MTL 7A" or road number 19971, and red on the green car, "MTL 7B" or road number 19972.
-The Z Scale cars were gondolas, and I'll bet it was a challenge to print that 1:220 "NOEL" in between the ribs of those gons.
-See a super-size pop-up image! (~81K) |
+The Z Scale cars were 40 foot gondolas, a now-obsolete body style no longer made by MTL (14312, $29.00 with Marklin Couplers, $32.35 with Magne-Matic Couplers), and I'll bet it was a challenge to print that 1:220 "NOEL" in between the ribs of those gons.
+Larger image (~81K) |

 |